Nfayem/DAP_Azubi/DAP_Python.md

 # Author(s) : Nfayem Imoro
 ## This repository contains projects completed during training as a Data Analyst by Azubi Africa
+### The course model was Analytics with Python and completed in an intense 8-week period